Better Late Than Never? Big Companies Scramble To Make Lofty Climate Promises

 "I'm just not sure if I have the faith, given that ... corporations are very concerned about expenses and profits, that they would really think about something that may add cost, but that may be more just," she says.

-Baker says corporate action can be powerful, but government policy can make sure vulnerable populations are protected.
+Baker says corporate action can be powerful but government policy can make sure vulnerable populations are protected.

 She's not the only one who looks at these voluntary commitments and sees a need for regulation.
 After all, some companies taking action is nowhere near enough to stop climate change.

-Elizabeth Sturcken at the EDF, who's spent two decades urging companies to act, tells companies that in addition to voluntary cuts in emissions, it's critical for business leaders to engage with policymakers and ask for government action.
+Elizabeth Sturcken at the EDF, who has spent two decades urging companies to act, tells companies that in addition to voluntary cuts in emissions, it's critical for business leaders to engage with policymakers and ask for government action.

 Corporations from BP to PepsiCo say they support a price on carbon, one market-based policy for reducing emissions.
 Sturcken says companies that really want to lead on climate need to put money toward making such policies a reality.